nsgbcz/Toodles/README.md

 # UnityBlueprintSystem
 Blueprint system for Unity, that **REQUIRES [Odin Inspector](https://odininspector.com)**.
 Requires minimum code writing, makes it very flexible.
-It makes prototyping and developing more easyer and faster.
+It makes prototyping and developing more easier and faster.

 Contact me on deplmgms@gmail.com .